JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 <br>

 ### Azure Monitor
+you can create alerts with SMS, e-mail, ..
-Is a resource available to colect, analyse and make telemetry in oyour applications in Cloud, the principal tools are:
+Is a resource available to colect, analyse and make telemetry in your applications in Cloud, the principal tools are:

 - Application Insights
   - make analisys on application